 Isatou: Today the area is well-protected because whole communities are educated about plastic pollution and the problems that it can cause, and everybody is avoiding it.
 So we have less plastic users in the community.

 And also the environment is always clean – the women, they always work together to make sure the environment is clean.
 Because all of them are working towards their health and the health of their families and of the environment.

 So today, we don’t see most of the plastic bags flying around the environment.
 And people are really worried about even using plastic materials within their families.

-Doug Beetle: Have you found other ways to reuse plastic bags in addition to making purses?
-Do you and your friends and coworkers create other items from plastic bags also?
+Mongabay Kids: Have you and your friends and coworkers found other ways to reuse plastic bags in addition to making purses?

 Isatou: As long as we are coming across the plastic, my friends and I are making so many different plastic products.
 We want to use our journey and then try to be creative so that the younger generation will be able to learn about how to recycle plastic wherever they are, in different ways.

 If you stick on only purses, and then some people cannot do weaving, then recycling will be really stuck.
 So what we do is we train people in different skills, as easy as possible, so that they will have different ideas of recycling plastic wherever they are.